Programs & Courses

 Take the next step with MHC's Health Care Aide program!

-Complete the SCA micro-credential and apply for MHC's Health Care Aide* program.
+Complete the SCA micro-certificate and apply for MHC's Health Care Aide* program.
 Available in-person and via flexible learning.

 *Please note: completion of the SCA program does not guarantee admittance into MHC’s health care aide program as admission requirements differ.
 Please visit the HCA page for details.
 Students who meet the HCA admission requirements may want to consider applying to HCA and SCA at the same time to ensure a seat is available in the HCA program for Fall 2023.